International Trade Administration, Commerce.

 - Challenge the private sector to think strategically about foreign markets;

-- Be the catalyst that spurs private-sector innovation and investment in export marketing; and Start Printed Page 16177
+- Spur private-sector innovation and investment in exporting; and

-- Increase the number of American companies, particularly SMEs, taking decisive export actions.
+- Increase the number of U.S. companies, particularly SMEs, taking decisive export actions.

-Public Meeting: The Department will hold a public meeting to discuss MDCP proposal preparation, procedures, and selection process on Wednesday, April 18, 2001.
-The meeting will begin at 10 a.m. in Room 3407, at the Herbert Clark Hoover Building, 14th and Constitution Avenue, NW., Washington, DC.
-No discussion of specific proposals will occur at this meeting.
-Attendance at this public meeting by potential applicants is not required.
+Public Meeting: The Department will hold a public meeting to discuss MDCP proposal preparation, procedures, and selection process on Monday, May 20, 2002.
+The two-hour meeting will begin at 10 a.m. in Room 6057, at the Herbert Clark Hoover Building, 14th and Constitution Avenue, NW., Washington, DC.
+The Department will not discuss specific proposals at this meeting.
+Attendance is not required.

-As set forth under III.B.2.
-Number of Copies, ITA is requesting one original application, plus seven (7) copies.
+As set forth under IV.B.2.
+Number of Copies, ITA requests one original application, plus seven (7) copies.
 Applicants for whom this is a financial hardship should submit an original and two copies.
-Send the application to the address listed below under “For Further Information Contact.”Start Further Info
+Applications should be submitted to the contact below.Start Further Info

 FOR FURTHER INFORMATION CONTACT: